janfiszer/next-word-predictor/README.md

 # The next word predictor
-Inspired by the iPhone word predictor I decided to recreate such a language model.
+Inspired by the iPhone word predictor I am trying to recreate such a language model.
 ![inspiration](images/iphone-texting-support.jpg)

 ## Dataset